Joining the Encara family is a great next step post-graduation, which can form the basis of a successful career in Allied Health.

 Q – Which allied health disciplines do you recruit from?

 Q – How do I apply for a graduate or vacation student position?

-Our recruitment team is more than happy to chat anytime about opportunities and graduate processes, just contact email@example.com.
-Or, you can complete our online recruitment form.
+Our recruitment team is more than happy to chat anytime about graduate opportunities.
+Click here to register your interest today!

 Q –What is required of me when I apply?

 All graduate applicants must have completed their study, hold or be eligible to hold registration with the AHPRA, and be willing to undergo a police check.